Will Hutton: Writing

 As an author, Hutton's best-known and most influential works are The State We're In (an economic and political look at Britain in the 1990s from a social democratic point of view) and The World We're In, in which he expands his focus to include the relationship between the United States and Europe, emphasising cultural and social differences between the two blocs and analysing the UK as sitting between the two.
-Hutton argues in The World We're In that many viewpoints in this book are neo-Keynesean and that it is critical of short-termism, viewing stakeholder capitalism as an alternative.
+In The World We're In, Hutton argues that many viewpoints in this book are neo-Keynesian and that it is critical of short-termism, viewing stakeholder capitalism as an alternative.

 Hutton's book The Writing on the Wall was released in the UK in January 2007.
 The book examines Western concerns and responses to the rise of China and the emerging global division of labour, and argues that the Chinese economy is running up against a set of increasingly unsustainable contradictions that could have a damaging universal fallout.
 On 18 February 2007, Hutton was a featured guest on BBC's Have Your Say programme, discussing the implications of China's growth.
 The analysis in his books is characterised by a support for the European Union and its potential, alongside a disdain for what he calls American conservatism —defined, among other factors, as a certain attitude to markets, property, and the social contract.
-In 1992, he won the What The Papers Say award for Political Journalist of the Year.
+In 1992, he won the What the Papers Say award for Political Journalist of the Year.
 In 2003, he was made an honorary Doctor of Laws (LLD) by the University of Bristol.

 In 2010, he published Them and Us: Changing Britain – Why We Need a Fair Society.

-His latest book, How Good We Can Be: Ending the Mercenary Society and Building a Great Country, saw publication in 2015.
+His latest book, How Good We Can Be: Ending the Mercenary Society and Building a Great Country, was published in 2015.